Connect with us

 ANTIPOLO — Nuni Omot isn’t the problem.

-But rather, the old habits that die hard.
+Rather, it’s that old habits die hard.

 “It’s not about the import,” he said moments after the 97-91 loss at the Ynares Center here.
 “The import is doing his share.
 We’re playing good basketball because of our import.